bdyontar/NoSeMaze/Documentation/HardwareDocumentation/README.md

 1. an infrared LED and
 2. a photodiode which send TTL signal if it doesn't get enough infrared light.

+The sensor is connected to the analog input 0 of the NI Board.

 Lick sensors used are darlington sensors.

 For more information about lick port and the sensors, please contact Wolfgang Kelsch (wokelsch@uni-mainz.de).